Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 To my eyes, he seems like someone who's far more interested in campaigning than actually governing.

-Oh, well, yeah.
+Oh well, yeah.

 On that point, he has this thing about the evil overlord reference.

-He says it's a quote from somewhere.
+He says, it's a quote he got from somewhere.

 He goes, I reserve the right to execute any henchmen who appear to be a little too intelligent, powerful, or devious.

-However, if I do so, I will at some subsequent point shout, why am I surrounded by these incompetent fools?
+However, if I do so, I will at some subsequent point shout, Why am I surrounded by these incompetent fools?

-So that's no doubt Farage has shouted in his, yeah.
+So that's No doubt Farage has shouted in his Yeah.

-Where I'm a general.
+It's gonna go Stalin where I'm a general.

-So yeah, he says, whilst Farage is a master at channeling incoherent popular anger, he doesn't actually represent any substantial social force or coherent philosophy.
+So yeah, he says whilst Farage is a master at channeling incoherent popular anger, he doesn't actually represent any substantial social force or coherent philosophy.

-That's kind of the interesting part.
+That's kind of that's the interesting part.

 He represents no social block, no defined body of sentiment or opinion.